librity/ft_libft/README.md

 ## 🧐 About <a name = "about"></a>

-This was the first project I did at 42 São Paulo: an implementation of many `stdlib.h` functions from scratch.
+This was my first project at 42 São Paulo: an implementation of many `stdlib.h` functions from scratch.

-I've used this on all other projects that followed.
+I've used it on most projects so far.
 I learned about memory manipulations, string utilities and linked lists.
-As a developer I've been using all these functions for years in some form or another, but I had no idea how they worked until I did this project.
+As a developer I've been using these functions for years in some form or another, yet I had no idea how they really work.
+Figuring them out was an initiation of sorts.

-So far it has about 160 usable functions, including a heap-less `printf` that handles `float`s and `long double`s.
+It has over 160 functions so far, including a heap-less `printf` that handles `float`s and `long double`s.
-The implementations are simple and readable, and they all have a documentation comment.
-I'll be adding more functions to it as I progress through 42's many projects.
+All functions have a documentation comment, and most have an example main.
+I prioritize modularity and readability: small functions with catchy names that do one thing well.

 ## 🏁 Getting Started <a name = "getting_started"></a>